Convergence Rates of Oblique Regression Trees for Flexible Function Libraries: Introduction

 In this paper, we show that oblique regression trees (constructed by recursively minimizing squared error) satisfy a type of oracle inequality and can adapt to a rich library of regression models consisting of linear combinations of ridge functions.
 This provides a quantitative baseline to compare and contrast decision trees with other less interpretable methods, such as projection pursuit regression, neural networks, and boosting machines, which directly target similar model forms.
 When neural network and decision tree models are used in tandem to enhance generalization and interpretability, our theory allows one to measure the knowledge distilled from a neural network to a decision tree.
+Using our theory and methods, we also study oblique random forests.